 Mosquitoes will appear during the rainy seasons, or during heavy rainfall, even in non-tropical climates.
 A female mosquito is responsible for the bites to humans, as they are attracted to the carbon dioxide we exhale.
 They feed on blood to help them develop their eggs.
-The bites produce swelling bumps on the skin that will become red and itchy.
+The bites produce swelling bumps on the skin that can become red and itchy.

 What to know about Mosquitoes?